minnalabs/easely-docs/docs/app-store/generative-art-tools.md

 3. `output` folder: Folder where your generated images will be
 4. `final` folder: Folder that contains the final images / NFTs, metadata, and IPFS directory for your collection

-### Step 3: Configurating and Generating the Collection
+### Step 3: Configuring and Generating the Collection

 #### Configuration Parameters

+We will be using the following CONFIG below as an example to explain each parameter:

 ```jsx
 CONFIG = [